The alcohol industry doesn’t want marijuana legalized.

 Notice you never see people living on the street, starving, shivering, begging for pennies for pot.

-Better watch out when people have been drinking too much, because violence is lurking.
+If people have been drinking too much booze, violence is often lurking.

 Problem is, real booze parties aren’t fun, sporting, and safe like alcohol parties shown on television commercials.

 The simple fact is that as marijuana becomes easier to buy and grow, intelligent boozers are switching to marijuana.

 The alcohol companies know this, and they’re worried about losing money as society embraces medical, recreational, and social benefits of marijuana.

 The pharmaceutical companies and drug warriors lose money too!